What is the Average Cost of a UK Wedding?

 The Average Cost of a 2021 & 2022 Wedding

-It seems that despite all the uncertainty, couples are ready to celebrate their big day in a big way!
+Yet despite all the uncertainty, couples were now ready to celebrate their big day in a big way!

-The average wedding spend, based on the cancellation cover taken out on wedding insurance policies purchased via our comparison table has increased by over £6,000 since we last looked at the data in 2017.
+The average wedding spend, based on the cancellation cover taken out on wedding insurance policies purchased via our comparison table increased by over £6,000 since we previously looked at the data in 2017.

 Following a dip in spending soon after the financial crisis of 2008, there has been an upward trend with the average in 2021 & 2022 looking to be higher than ever before, despite all the uncertainly caused by the coronavirus pandemic.

 Notes on the data: Once again we analysed the data from a sample of over 1,500 wedding insurance policies purchased via our comparison table to cover weddings scheduled to take place in 2021 and 2022.
 Our figure for average wedding spend is based on the amount of insurance cover purchased in respect of complete cancellation of the wedding.

 The average wedding cost when we looked at the data in May 2017, excluding honeymoon again, was £14,425.
 This was an increase of around £3,000 on the previous figure from 2012.

 How much does the average UK wedding cost in 2012?

 It seems the grim reality of the recession has affected even the most romantic event - weddings.
 It's not often that prices come down rather than going up, up and up, but that's what we're seeing with weddings.
 In 2008, the average cost of a UK wedding was over £20,000.
 However, in 2011 the average cost of getting married dropped by a massive 25% to £15,541 and in 2012 it will drop even further.